summitradio/k3ng-rotator/600-Interface-Protocols-Options-and-Tweaking.md

-## Yaesu GS-232B Emulation
+## Yaesu GS-232 Emulation

-When activating `FEATURE_YAESU_EMULATION` the code defaults to GS-232A emulation, however also activating `OPTION_GS_232B_EMULATION` will default the interface protocol to GS-232B emulation.
-This emulation adds support for the following commands:
+When activating `FEATURE_YAESU_EMULATION` the code defaults to GS-232B emulation, however if you comment out `#define OPTION_GS_232B_EMULATION` it will default the interface protocol to GS-232A emulation.
+This GS-232B emulation adds support for the following commands:

 * Z - toggle north and south center mode